 Ride through Treme and into the Marigny/Bywater on this newly refurbished line.
 Located just on the edge of the French Quarter, the Rampart line will take you through a historic section of the city.

 Cemeteries are a popular attraction in New Orleans for their unique above-ground tombs, but St. Louis Cemetery No. 1 attracts visitors for a spookier reason–Voodoo Queen Marie Laveau’s tomb is located there.
 Please note that due to the popularity of this cemetery, visitors must be with a licensed tour guide to enter the site.

-Located on the corner of the last stop, Gene’s Po-Boys is a neighborhood favorite on St. Claude Avenue.
-A block before is Frenchmen Street and houses Loretta’s Authentic Pralines just a block off the route.
+A block before the last stop is Frenchmen Street and houses Loretta’s Authentic Pralines just a block off the route.
 Loretta’s is not only great for a sugary treat, but also Cajun delicacies.

 Visit Priestess Miriam and Priest Oswan Chamani at the Voodoo Spiritual Temple for a consultation, potion, tour or lecture.